In the News...

 Watch videos about the Live and Let Live Rescue Farm on

-home!
-(Click on the image to see pictures).
+looking for a home!
+(Click on the image to

 More Puppies will be arriving from foster homes to LLLF as they become of age and have the appropriate vaccines and health certificates.
 Please watch us on Facebook for updates and then contact firstname.lastname@example.org for appointments or more information to meet these precious babies for possible adoption into their new forever homes/families.